jtremback/cross-chain-validation/spec/evidence_handling.md

 Let some misbehaving validator *v* leave the validator set of the baby blockchain at some time *t*.
 Validator *v* gets slashed at the parent blockchain if and only if *D + T + S + C <= unbonding period*.

+Note that *D* (*trusting period*) and *unbonding period* are parameters of the baby blockchain.
+Moreover, *D << unbonding period* so that the aforementioned equation is indeed satisfied even when other actions take long.

 The evidence handling subprotocol operates successfully only if *D + T +S + C <= unbonding period*.
 Namely, only if all of the aforementioned actions are executed "fast enough", a misbehaving validator will indeed be slashed.